MicrosoftDocs/learn/learn-pr/vs-code/create-tunnel/includes/6-summary.md

-In this module, we’ve learned some important information about the VS Code Remote - Tunnels extension.
+In this module, we have learned some important aspects of using the VS Code Remote - Tunnels extension.

-Firstly, it lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
-Next, it eliminates the need for source code to be on your VS Code client machine since the extension runs commands and other extensions directly on the remote machine.
-Lastly, we covered how to configure and use the extension by using the VS Code UI as well as the code CLI.
+We discovered that the extension allows you to connect to a remote machine, such as a desktop PC or a virtual machine (VM), through a secure tunnel.
+We also found out that it eliminates the need for having the source code on your VS Code client machine by running commands and other extensions directly on the remote machine.
+Additionally, we covered the configuration and usage of the extension through both the VS Code UI and the code CLI.

+For Continued Learning:

-For continued learning, below are a few topics/resources worth exploring that relate to the VS Code Remote - Tunnels extension:
+Below are several topics and resources related to the VS Code Remote - Tunnels extension that are worth exploring for further understanding and depth:

-- <a href="https://code.visualstudio.com/docs/remote/tunnels" target="_blank">Developing with Remote Tunnels</a> - Article explaining remote tunnels.
+- <a href="https://code.visualstudio.com/docs/remote/tunnels" target="_blank">Developing with Remote Tunnels</a> - An article that explains the concept and advantages of developing with remote tunnels.

-- <a href="https://code.visualstudio.com/docs/remote/vscode-server" target="_blank">VS Code Server</a> - Article explaining in more detail how the VS Code Server works.
+- <a href="https://code.visualstudio.com/docs/remote/vscode-server" target="_blank">VS Code Server</a> - This article goes into more detail about how the VS Code Server operates and supports remote development.

-- <a href="https://learn.microsoft.com/azure/developer/dev-tunnels/overview" target="_blank">Microsoft Dev Tunnels</a> - Article diving deeper into what dev tunnels are and how they function under the hood.
+- <a href="https://learn.microsoft.com/azure/developer/dev-tunnels/overview" target="_blank">Microsoft Dev Tunnels</a> - A deeper dive into what development tunnels are and how they function, offering insights into their underlying technology.

-- <a href="http://vscode.dev" target="_blank">vscode.dev</a> - A detailed article about vscode.dev as it relates to cloud tools, extensions, GitHub, customization & more.
+- <a href="http://vscode.dev" target="_blank">vscode.dev</a> - A detailed examination of vscode.dev, discussing its integration with cloud tools, extensions, GitHub, customization options, and more.

-- <a href="https://code.visualstudio.com/docs/editor/command-line" target="_blank">Command Line Interface</a> - Overview of the powerful command-line interface built-in VS Code that lets you control how you launch the editor, open files, install extensions, change the display language, and output diagnostics through command-line options.
+- <a href="https://code.visualstudio.com/docs/editor/command-line" target="_blank">Command Line Interface</a> - An overview of the powerful command-line interface (CLI) built into VS Code, which allows you to control the editor, open files, install extensions, change the display language, and output diagnostics through command-line options.

+These resources provide valuable insights and further information to enhance your understanding and skills with the VS Code Remote - Tunnels extension and related technologies.